yyanghly/COMP3340_GroupProject/SAC_Discrete/README.md

 ## Overview

-This repo focuses on the implementation of Discrete Soft Actor-Critic algorithm.
+This directory focuses on the implementation of Discrete Soft Actor-Critic algorithm.

 ## Installation